 Sociocultural and Community-Based Approaches to Education: Students in this specialization focus on the theoretical and conceptual principles related to the study of equity and the science of diversity.
 Students develop expertise on contextual and cultural foundations of education and on community-centered approaches to educational issues that are responsive to the needs of local communities and promote equitable educational outcomes for students.
 Particular attention is given to populations and communities historically underserved by schooling institutions.
 In addition to the requirements for all Ph.D. students above, students in this specialization complete a community-based practicum (EDUC 732) and an elective course from a related discipline, usually in another department.
-Two specialization courses are required (which are also available to other students as outside specialization courses):
+Three specialization courses are required (which are also available to other students as outside specialization courses):

+EDUC 853: Topics: Culturally Relevant Pedagogies

-EDUC 854: Topics in Equity in Education EDUC 855: Topics in Sociocultural Theories of Education Note: EDUC 732 fits into the curriculum in lieu of a third specialization course (in the “required coursework” chart above).
+EDUC 854: Topics in Equity in Education EDUC 855: Topics in Sociocultural Theories of Education

 Students are expected to complete all the required courses in the degree program, as well as the courses in their area of specialization.
 On rare occasions, extenuating circumstances may warrant a course substitution.
 On those occasions, students may write a petition to the SOE’s Committee on Graduate Studies in Education (CGSE) requesting a course substitution.
 The petition should describe the extenuating circumstances that warrant the request and explain the benefits that accrue to the students’ scholarly development.
 The student’s advisor must approve the petition.